malach-it/boruta_auth/guides/provider_integration.md

 ## 1. Bootstrap the application

-We will start by botsrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth` since OAuth and OpenID Connect specifications do not provide any recommendations about how to authenticate users.
-Instead, it provides all protocols required to authorize them to secure an HTTP service, with relative identity information in destination to the client brought by OpenID Connect core.
-Here we go, first bootstrapping the application:
+We will start by bootstrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth`.
+While OAuth and OpenID Connect specifications do not define how users should be authenticated, they do provide the necessary protocols to authorize them and secure HTTP services.
+OpenID Connect extends OAuth by providing identity information to the client.
+Let's get started by bootstrapping the application:
 ```sh
 ~> mix phx.new boruta_example
 ```
-Then the authentication
+Next, generate authentication logic:
 ```sh
 ~> mix phx.gen.auth Accounts User users
 ```
-We have now a web application in which we can log in.
+We now have a web application with basic login functionality.
 If you want to know more about those, have a look at [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) and [phx.gen.auth](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Auth.html) documentations.

 In order to run the newly created application, you have to set up dependencies and the database.
-You'll find the development database configuration in `config/dev.exs` file, fill it with valid PostgreSQL credentials, you would be able to run
+You'll find the development database configuration in the `config/dev.exs` file, fill it with valid PostgreSQL credentials, you would be able to run
 ```sh
 ~> mix do deps.get, ecto.setup
 ```